 Data are derived from the reports of laboratory-confirmed malaria cases and the enhanced surveillance systems of the Hellenic Center for Disease Control & Prevention (HCDCP).
 The Department of Epidemiological Surveillance and Intervention undertakes a verification procedure through communication with the treating physicians, the hospital and the reference laboratory for malaria.
 Case, focus and environmental investigation are undertaken by the staff of the Department of Epidemiological Surveillance and Intervention of local public health authorities, for every locally acquired malaria case throughout Greece.
-In addition, in specific areas with recorded clusters of locally acquired malaria cases over the last years, active searching of malaria cases, door-to-door is implemented (see below).
+In addition, in specific areas with recorded cluster of locally acquired malaria cases over the last years, systematic pro-active detection of malaria cases, door-to-door, is implemented (see below).

-Malaria surveillance data in Greece, 2009 - 2015
+Malaria surveillance data in Greece, 2009 - 2016

-Greece was declared free from malaria in 1974, following an intense control program (1946-1960).
-Since then and up until 2016, several (20-110 cases) imported cases were reported annually to the HCDCP referring to patients infected abroad (returning travelers or migrants from malaria endemic countries).
-Increasing numbers of imported malaria cases is expected due to the increase of travels and population $Page \mid 2$ movements worldwide, and is observed in all developed countries.
-According to the European Centre for Disease Control and Prevention (ECDC), in 2014 more than 6,000 malaria cases were recorded in EU/EEA countries.
+Greece was declared free from malaria in 1974, following an intense control program (1946- 1960).
+Since then and up until 2017, several (20-110 cases) imported cases were reported annually to the HCDCP referring to patients infected abroad (returning travelers or migrants from malaria endemic countries).
+Increasing numbers of imported malaria cases is expected due to the increase of travels and population movements worldwide, and is observed in all developed countries.
+According to the European Centre for

+Disease Control and Prevention (ECDC), in 2015 more than 6,000 malaria cases were recorded in EU/EEA countries (https://ecdc.europa.eu/sites/portal/files/documents/AER for 2015-malaria.pdf).

 Additionally, since 2009 a number of locally acquired P. vivax malaria cases have been recorded in various areas of the country (i.e., among patients without travel history to a malaria endemic country), mainly as sporadic introduced cases but also in clusters (in 2011- 2012).
-Most areas where locally acquired cases were recorded over the last years were rural close to wetlands with high number of persons from endemic countries.
+Most areas where locally acquired cases Page | 2 were recorded over the last years were rural close to wetlands with high number of persons from endemic countries.

 The number of malaria cases in Greece reported to the HCDCP by year of symptom onset (for imported cases) or infection (for locally-acquired cases) and by epidemiological classification (imported/ locallyacquired) is presented in Table 1.
-Table 2 presents locally acquired P. vivax malaria cases by probable Region and Regional Unit of exposure, years 2009-2015.
+Table 2 presents locally acquired P. vivax malaria cases by probable Region and Regional Unit of exposure, years 2009-2016.